realtechsupport/c-plus-r/README.md

 Cd to the c-plus-r directory and  run the following commands to update your python environment:

 	chmod +x basics.sh
-	sh basics.sh
+	sudo sh basics.sh
-	(this script updates your ubuntu installation.
-It runs sudo, so you will be prompted for your password.)
+	(this script updates your ubuntu installation and requires sudo to do so.)

 Create a virtual environment: